Brazilian police arrest suspected masterminds behind the killing of councilwoman-turned-icon

 Militias now control more than half the territory in Rio’s metro region, according to a 2022 study from the Federal Fluminense University and the Fogo Cruzado Institute.

 Sá Pessoa reported from Sao Paulo.
-AP journalists Eleonore Hughes and Mauricio Savarese contributed to this report from Rio and Sao Paulo, respectively.
+AP journalists Eleonore Hughes and Mauricio Savarese contributed from Rio and Sao Paulo, respectively.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.